vankeisb/elm-rich-textarea/README.md

     * scrolling
 * but with styled text !
     * ability to plug-in custom "highlighting"
+    * with debouncing (do not parse at every keystroke)
     * in Elm
     * or in JS through ports
 * 100% pure Elm (0.19), no ports involved